privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 !!! tip

     **Web browsers**, **email clients**, and **office applications** all typically run untrusted code sent to you from third-parties by design.
-Running multiple virtual machines separating applications like these from your main system and each other is one technique you can use to avoid an exploit in these applications from gaining access to the rest of your system.
-Technologies like Qubes OS or Microsoft Defender Application Guard on Windows provide convenient methods to seamlessly do this, for example.
+Running multiple virtual machines to separate applications like these from your host system as well as each other is one technique you can use to avoid an exploit in these applications from compromising the rest of your system.
+Technologies like Qubes OS or Microsoft Defender Application Guard on Windows provide convenient methods to do this seamlessly, for example.

 If you are concerned about **physical attacks** you should use an operating system with a secure verified boot implementation, such as Android, iOS, or macOS.
 You should also make sure that your drive is encrypted, and that the operating system uses a TPM or Secure Element for rate limiting attempts to enter the encryption passphrase.
 You should avoid sharing your computer with people you don't trust, because most desktop operating systems do not encrypt data separately per-user.